4. Scenes page

 4.5.2.
 Selected Dataset Settings

 The last section of the settings panel contains layer graphics options and below, some core information about the layer.
-The information is related to the current selected layer, which means that any changes will affect only that layer.
+The information is related to the current selected layer, which means that any changes done in this panel will affect only that layer.

 ../_images/4-34.png